 “Why you little…” her voice raised an octave or two.

 “What, blood traitor?”

-She took out her wand, and I mimicked her action.
-When she saw my wand, Umbridge realized what she was doing.
-Knowing that she shouldn’t waste her time on me she pushed me out of the way and moved her peggy little feet towards her office.
+She took out her wand, as did I, but the moment she saw mine she seemed to realize what she was doing, and pushed me out of the way and moved her peggy little feet towards her office.

 “No-” I started but she called from behind her retreating shoulder,

 Everyone started screaming as the Inquisitorial Squad moved about the crowd.
-People ran pushed and shoved themselves out of the way.
-I grabbed Luna’s hand and dove into the moving crowd, I got stepped on, my hair was pulled but there was nowhere else to go.
+People ran, pushed and shoved themselves out of the way.
+I grabbed Luna’s hand and dove into the moving swarm.
+I got stepped on, and my hair was pulled but there was nowhere else to go.
 That was until I felt a rather rough hand grab my arm, pulling me back.